Author: Tara Oldfield

 |VPRS 16852||P0001||Register of Applicants for Nursing and other Positions.||Royal Children's Hospital||unit 4||Apr 1959-Jan 1968|

 |VPRS 17020||P0003||Criminal Presentments and Final Orders, Melbourne||Court of General Sessions||units 15 - 18||1942-Oct 1943|

 |VPRS 17769||P0001||Children's Court Register||Heidelberg Courts||unit 2||Sept 1915-Sept 1919|

 |VPRS 17792||P0002||Admission and Discharge Register of Patients||Fairfield Infectious Diseases Hospital||units 9 - 10||Jul 1918-Dec 1919|

 |VPRS 17821||P0001||Admission and Discharge Day Book||Salvation Army - The Haven||unit 1||Dec 1907-Oct 1919|

 |VPRS 17823||P0001||Infant Life Protection Register- Applications to Board Out Infants - State Ward and Non-Ward Infants||Children's Welfare Department||unit 2||Apr 1910-Jun 1919|

 |VPRS 17871||P0001||Admission and Discharge Register of Patients: Voluntary Boarders||Mont Park Mental Hospital||unit 3||Mar 1939-Mar 1943|

 |VPRS 18101||P0002||Observation Ward Report Books:Male Patients||Beechworth Mental Hospital||unit 3||Feb 1942-Mar 1943|

-Due to ongoing digital archive work, these records will not be available to order via our online catalogue until later this year.
+Due to ongoing digital archive work, these records will not be available to order via our online catalogue until mid 2020.
 In the meantime, if you would like to order and view any of these records in our Reading Room, please contact us via this contact form.